szychan/GitInformer/README.md

 ```
 java -jar GitInformer.jar user
 ```
-Where username is name of GitHub user.
+Where user is name of GitHub user.

 ## Authors